Arctic Holidays: Wildlife

 Musk Oxen are large animals with thick overcoats of shaggy long straight hair that hang down to the ground.
 Their undercoats are thick brown fleece.
 Some of the coat is shed in the summer.
 They huddle together in groups for protection and to keep warm.
 When wolves attack, they form a circle around the calves.
 The adults face outward and use their sharp horns for defence.
 They are seen only in the Canadian Arctic.

 The Arctic fox is hard to see in the snow.
 It has a thick white coat of fur for the winter.
 In the summer the coat is brownish-grey.
 The Arctic fox eats a lot of lemmings; they also eat hares, birds' eggs and the chicks.
-There are various locations in the Arctic, especially Spitsbergen where passengers have fantastic sightings of these little predators which frequently punch way above their weight.
+There are found at various locations throughout the Arctic, especially Spitsbergen where passengers have fantastic sightings of these little predators which frequently punch way above their weight.

 Lemmings look like plump furry hamsters.
 The Brown lemming and the Collared lemming live in the Arctic.
 The Brown lemming prefers wetter areas, while the Collared lemming is usually seen in rocky places.
 The Collared lemming turns white in winter.
 In the winter lemmings stay warm in snow tunnels.
 When summer comes the lemmings leave their dens to feed on new leaves, grasses, roots and berries.
 If there is plenty of food a female lemming has as many as six sets of babies.
 Many Arctic animals eat lemmings.